Why Vigo

 Conditional inheritance — every when: expression with its evaluation side.
 Server-side conditions (like changed) are resolved before dispatch; agent-side conditions (like os_family and hour_range) run on the managed node.
 Template variables are resolved and shown beneath the original expression.

-Vigo compliance inheritance mapping modules to framework controls across CIS, HIPAA, NIST, PCI DSS, SOC 2, ISO 27001, and DISA STIG
+Vigo compliance inheritance mapping configcrates to framework controls across CIS, HIPAA, NIST, PCI DSS, SOC 2, ISO 27001, and HITRUST

-Compliance inheritance — every module's compliance tags mapped to framework controls.
-Seven frameworks, from CIS benchmarks to HIPAA and PCI DSS, traced to the module that enforces them.
+Compliance inheritance — every configcrate's compliance tags mapped to framework controls.
+Seven frameworks, from CIS benchmarks to HIPAA and PCI DSS, traced to the configcrate that enforces them.

 Vigo waiver inheritance showing approved compliance control exemptions with approver and source file